top of page

 During the Build

 1. The men in the field will leave trash.
 I have personally bought lunch for crews only to have my customer call to report the lunch I bought strewn all across the yard followed by ants and coke cans.
 I really don’t know what to comment here.
 I wish us men would think more about this kind of thing.
 The guys can do the most beautiful work and leave your property disrespected with trash.
-I always understood and tolerated construction debris but never stomached food trash.
-It will happen & I have no excuse for them.

 2. The two phases that take the longest are (A) waiting to dig the pool and (B) Waiting for Tile and Coping.

 (A) The process of digging the pool is usually just one day.
 The reason it takes so long to dig is because of the back log of digs (engineering, loan closings, in-house reviews, company procedures, reroutes, permitting, rain, access , excavator availability, & HOA's are all factors).
-This particular phase is the driving force of our entire business.
-It is the “Alpha” production unit the build.
-There is pressure on the builders throughout the nation to produce digs.
-This is the most competitive phase of all.
-Imagine a board of directors sitting around the conference table bickering about not hitting their dig projections and you have a snap-shot of the corporate pool world.

 (B) Tile and coping is the most intricate & detailed.
-The work force is in desperate need for skilled masons that can handle our Texas heat.
+The workforce is in desperate need for skilled masons that can handle our Texas heat.
 You will feel a huge gap between gunite and T&C. The biggest builders in the nation struggle with supply and demand here.
 Many times the customer will be very frustrated by the time this crew arrives.
 That’s really too bad because these men are the most talented, gifted craftsmen of the build.
 Their disposition & mood will show in their work.
 They are not to be rushed just as an artist is not to be rushed.
 Be sure you approve of the material they deliver before installing.
 This can save a lot of teeth pulling between you and your builder.
 If they install the material and you don’t like it there’s that matter of “Who pays for it?” that arises.
 I see many complaints that make the local news that can fit into this very category.
 Make sure you like the material on site before it goes on the pool.
 Naturally mined stone varies from excavation site to excavation site.
 What's being pulled out of the ground at one depth may be much darker or lighter three more feet down.
 Many times it will not look like what you saw in the showroom.
 You are the only one in control of this.
 Insist that you approve the tile and the stone before it is installed.

 Prior to Plaster